mobify/pinny/CONTRIBUTING.md

   grunt build
   ```

 3. Push to your fork, and open a [pull request](https://github.com/mobify/pinny/compare).
-Please ensure you use the [Plugin Pull Request Template](./PULL-REQUEST-TEMPLATE.md) when opening up a pull request; describing your changes increases the likelihood of the PR being merged.
+Please ensure you use the [Pull Request Template](./PULL-REQUEST-TEMPLATE.md) when opening up a pull request; describing your changes increases the likelihood of the PR being merged.

 ## Coding Guidelines